-Prior to his work at RIT, Rick made his mark in Mobile Forensics while a professor of Purdue University's College of Technology.
+Prior to his work at RIT, Rick made his mark in Mobile Forensics while a professor of Purdue University's College of Technology where he also created the annual Mobile Forensics World Conference.
 Rick's areas of research include Small-Scale Digital Device Forensics, Mobile Security, Unusual Sources of Digital Evidence, and the Application of Artificial Intelligence Techniques for Improving Efficiency in Cyber Forensics.
 He was also a faculty member with the Center for Education and Research in Information Assurance and Security (CERIAS).

 Previously at Ferris State University, in Big Rapids, Michigan, Rick taught graduate and undergraduate courses in Information Security, Network Management, and E-Business Strategy.
 Rick also served as a Technology Director and Educator for various school districts, a Communications Electronic Warfare Officer for the U.S. Army, and a Radio Disc Jockey.